Tuesday, May 28, 2019

 Eternally Begotten

 However, unlike us who also bear God's image - and are called sons and daughters of God if we are in Christ - Christ has always issued forth from the Father.
-He is the only begotten Son not merely another son.
-There has never been a point in time he did not issue forth.
+He is the only begotten Son, not merely just another son.
+There has never been a point in time that he did not issue forth.
 This is true only of Christ.
-The Son has always been -- i.e. He is eternally begotten, not merely begotten at birth.
+The Son has ¹always been -- i.e., He is eternally begotten, not merely begotten at His physical birth.
 He was begotten from eternity past and will always be the only begotten of the Father i.e. the Son is God and the only begotten being who is, making him unique to all other beings or things that come from -- are begotten of -- the Father.
 This is such a unique concept the NASB calls him the only begotten God.

 Not created yet begotten